dlylinyao/ONLY/README.md

 Cleaned the initial CSV data, merged metadata with headlines, and verified boolean search compatibility.
 Automated the daily news scraping process upon system startup, fixed file paths, and extended the scraping timeframe to 30 days to improve clustering data.

 ### User Interface (Niki)
+To disrupt the doom-scrolling habit, our UI prioritizes joy and humor through a modern Glassmorphism aesthetic.
+By utilizing semi-transparent backgrounds and high-quality blurs, we created a light and ethereal atmosphere.
+This is paired with a vibrant pastel palette and a custom JavaScript Floating Emoji System that dynamically spawns animated icons across the screen.
+These design choices foster a whimsical environment, showing to users that staying informed can be a lighthearted and stress-free experience.
 ### Plotting (Yuxin)

 We built a pipeline to group similar news stories together.